-The online advisory platform is supported by IQVESTMENT, LLC, an investment adviser registered with the U.S. Securities and Exchange Commission ("SEC").
+The online advisory platform is supported by ETNA Software Corp. ("ETNA"), an independent fintech system provider who offers SaaS-based trading platforms and advisor solutions.
 Apex Clearing Corporation provides clearing and custody services to 1st Discount Brokerage's clients.

 Our firm offers online investment advice and portfolio management services on a continuing basis through our digital proprietary technology platform provided by 1DB to retail clients, including but not limited to high net worth individuals.
 The platform is located at www.1db.com.